ivanlemeshev/dot/doc/help.md

     - Copy the selected text.

 - `d` (in visual mode)
-    - Delete the selected text (The text is copied, you can paste it).
+    - Delete the selected text.

 - `c` (in visual mode)
     - Change the selected text.